An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Agents deep models

 \section{Agents deep models}

 In this section, we describe the neural network infrastructures behind our algorithm.
-In particular, since we are adopting an actor-critic method, we need to specify two networks: the first, referred as the actor, estimates the policy $\pi_\theta(\cdot,s_t)$, whether the second, the critic, provides an estimation of the state-value function $V_\omega(s_t)$.
+In particular, since we are adopting an actor-critic method, we need to specify two networks: the first, referred to as the actor, estimates the policy $\pi_\theta(\cdot,s_t)$, while the second, the critic, provides an estimation of the state-value function $V_\omega(s_t)$.
 Our aim is to obtain a learned algorithm that is flexible concerning the size of the JSSP instance, both in the number of jobs and machines.
-According to the state defined in Section \ref{sec:jssp_as_mdp}, the major difficulty of the data structure is being characterized by a list, variable in size, of lists, with different length the one to the other.
-For these reasons, the actor and the critic networks make use of long short-term memory networks (LSTMs), which are suitable for processing variable-length sequences.
-LSTMs belongs to the class of recurrent neural networks, but they deal with the problem of the vanishing gradient incorporating self-loops in the hidden layer, \cite{graves2012long}.
+According to the state defined in Section \ref{sec:jssp_as_mdp}, { the state is represented by a list of tasks for each job, translatind to a }data structure characterized by a list, variable in size, of lists, with different lengths the one to the other.
+For these reasons, the actor and the critic networks make use of long short-term memory networks (LSTMs), which are suitable for processing variable-length sequences. {LSTMs process the information in sequence-structured input, by taking its elements one at a the time, eventually propagating the information using special arcs.} LSTMs belong to the class of recurrent neural networks, and they deal with the problem of the vanishing gradient thanks to these special arcs called self-loops in the hidden layer, as described in \cite{graves2012long}.
 The self-loops are controlled by the network, which is able to adjust the information flow.
 They take sequences as input, returning same-length sequences of embeddings.